jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 Btrfs extensive documentation can be found at Oracle's website: [https://docs.oracle.com/cd/E37670_01/E37355/html/ol_create_btrfs.html](https://docs.oracle.com/cd/E37670_01/E37355/html/ol_create_btrfs.html "Oracle's Btrfs website")

+#### ZFS and it's Design Philosophy

+> "*More than a file system, ZFS is fundamentally different from traditional file systems.
+Combining the traditionally separate roles of volume manager and file system provides ZFS with unique advantages.
+The file system is now aware of the underlying structure of the disks.
+Traditional file systems could exist on a single disk alone at a time.
+If there were two disks then creating two separate file systems was necessary.
+A traditional hardware RAID configuration avoided this problem by presenting the operating system with a single logical disk made up of the space provided by physical disks on top of which the operating system placed a file system."*

+> *"ZFS is an elegantly designed filesystem: *"ZFS is a combined file system and logical volume manager designed by Sun Microsystems.
+The features of ZFS include protection against data corruption, support for high storage capacities, efficient data compression, integration of the concepts of filesystem and volume management, snapshots and copy-on-write clones, continuous integrity checking and automatic repair, Software based RAID, (RAID-Z)[^129]."*

 ### ZFS

 ZFS is a filesystem originally developed by Sun for their Solaris Unix operating system and in use since 2001.
 ZFS was opensourced by SUN in 2005 under the CDDL license (similar to the Mozilla Public License) but incompatible with the GPL.
-Oracle inherited ZFS when it invaded SUN in 2010.
-It is not licensed under the GPL but under a Sun/Oracle license called [CDDL](https://en.wikipedia.org/wiki/Common_Development_and_Distribution_License "CDDL"), which is similar to the GPL, but allowed Sun and Oracle to include proprietary parts of the operating system with opensource code.
+Oracle inherited ZFS when it purchased Sun Microsystems in 2010.
+ZFS is not licensed under the GPL but under a CopyLeft license called the [CDDL](https://en.wikipedia.org/wiki/Common_Development_and_Distribution_License "CDDL"), which is similar to the GPL, but allowes the inclusion of proprietary files with opensource code.

-The CDDL is an opensource license, but not a copy-left license and thus GPL incompatible.
-Recently Canonical, Ubuntu's parent company, disagreed with this, and began to offer OpenZFS natively as part of their operating system.
+ZFS therefore cannot be part of Linux natively and some arguments would say that it cannot be part of Linux at all.
+Canonical, Ubuntu's parent company, disagreed with this, and began to offer OpenZFS natively as part of their operating system.
 The argument of integrating CDDL based ZFS code into GPLv2 Linux Kernel was extensive with the FSF coming down in opposition of Ubuntu's interpretation of the GPL.

 * [GPL Violations Related to Combining ZFS and Linux](https://sfconservancy.org/blog/2016/feb/25/zfs-and-linux/ "GPL Violations Related to Combining ZFS and Linux")
 * [Interpreting, enforcing and changing the GNU GPL, as applied to combining Linux and ZFS](https://www.fsf.org/licensing/zfs-and-linux "Interpreting, enforcing and changing the GNU GPL, as applied to combining Linux and ZFS")